arnav197/Open-EDA-2-2.0/README.md

 ->Expand: Covert a circuit into a certain format, but not change the function.

-	-Expand: An object to covert circuit gate inputs and fanouts, which makes gate input number no more than two and gate fan-out number no more than two.
+	-Expand: An object to convert circuit gate inputs and fanouts, which makes gate input number no more than two and gate fan-out number no more than two.

-->Window: Generate a sub-circuit and get input features for Airtificial Neural Networks.
+->Window: Generate a sub-circuit and get input features for Artificial Neural Networks.

-	-Window: Extract a sub-circuit from a benchmark circuit; generage Aritificial Neural Network input features in vectorized format.
+	-Window: Extract a sub-circuit from a benchmark circuit; generate Artificial Neural Network input features in vectorized format.